 A range of religion courses are available, including, but not limited to: Human Origin-Scientific and Christian Perspectives; Faith and Reason; Biblical Studies; World Religions (Non-Christian); Sociology of Religion; and Global Buddhism.

-The Religious Studies minor is associated with the Department of Religious Studies.
+The Religious Studies minor is associated with the Religious Studies Program.
 A religion minor requires six courses.
-In some rare cases, students may petition the department for exceptions to course requirements.
-Such petitions must be submitted to the department for approval in advance.
+In some rare cases, students may petition the director of the program for exceptions to course requirements.
+Such petitions must be submitted to the program director for approval in advance.
 Additional course information is available in the W&J College Catalog.